emergugue/ff2014/wp-content/plugins/botnet-attack-blocker/readme.txt

 1. Simple admin screen to change plugin options.

 == Changelog ==

+= 1.9.1 =
+* Bugfix for whitelist errors

+= 1.9 =
+* Improve table deletion on deactivation

+= 1.8 =
+* Multisite compatible for individual or network activation
+* Add 24 hour blocking option

 = 1.7 =
 * Remove options and plugin table on deactivation